SJChen02/ChatBot/README.md

 # ChatBot
-A chatbot that allow people to chat with.
+A simple chatbot that talks to get you out of bordom.